 Working Group Reports

 Articles of a substantial and topical nature.
-Review Articles are generally invited and the Editorial Office may be contacted by prospective authors to verify our interest in any proposed manuscript.
-These should be up to 7500 words including abstract, figure/table captions and references.
+These should be up to 7,500 words including abstract, figure/table captions and references.

 Articles describing substantial original research that fall within the aims and scope of the journal.
-These should be up to 5500 words including the abstract, figure/table captions and references and have no more than six figures and tables, though papers reporting background data may have more than six figures and tables.
+These should be up to 5,500 words including the abstract, figure/table captions and references and have no more than six displays (figures and tables).
 Structured headings are required and must include: Introduction; Animals, Material and Methods; Results; Discussion; Acknowledgements and References.
 The abstract must be unstructured and consist of a single paragraph with fewer than 250 words.
-Please refer to section 6.4 regarding required information on animals, their conditions of husbandry and any associated refinements in the experimental design which contributed to improved animal welfare.
-The contribution of the findings to improving replacement, reduction or refinement should be explicit in at least one paragraph of the discussion.
+Please refer to section 6.4 regarding required information on animals, and their conditions of husbandry and care.
+For manuscripts whose word counts exceed 5,500 or more than six displays, the additional information and displays can be submitted as supplementary information.

 The journal also publishes case reports or case series which report one of the following: